rfabbri/vxd/README.txt

 Can brl/bbas/bvgl call oxl/vdgl?
 No.

 Can brl/bbas/bvgl\_algo call oxl/vdgl?
 Usually, yes.
-People won't think much about layers here; an '\*\_algo' library can depend on anything, if no cycle happens.
+People won't think much about layers here; they work as if an '\*\_algo' library can depend on anything, if no cycle happens.
+In later stages of development people get more selective.

 ### Layers across repositories: VXL, VXD and internal code